B00kn/NEWSFARM/README.md

 | compression ratio(words/sentences) | 0.92/0.92 | 0.93/0.92 | 0.83/0.90 | 0.93/0.88 |
 | avg.document length | 1,048.00/39.29 | 1,584.00/36.00 | 108.80/10.13 | 687.09/31.66 |
 | avg.summary length | 86.90/3.05 | 106.00/3.00 | 19.00/1.00 | 48.49/3.73 |

+## Sample
+We selected some data from the dataset as samples, click here to get.

+## Download
+We split the corpus into three parts, including training, validation and test set.
+The data can be downloaded from the link here.
+If you want to get the password, please feel free to contact with us by: zangshunan@iie.ac.cn
+The download consists of three parts: NEWSFARM, ex*NEWSFARM and ex*CNN/DM.(ex* represents the expanded dataset）